networknt/light-doc/content/en/consumer/security/oauth-client-sdk.md

 In a microservices architecture, there are lots of service to service communications.
 The traditional Monolithic API Gateway won't work in this case as it becomes the single point of failure and bottleneck.

-In most microservices platform, JWT is used instead of simple web token which has to go to the OAuth 2.0 provider for introspection.
+In most microservices platforms, JWT is used instead of simple web token which has to go to the OAuth 2.0 provider for introspection.

 We have received a lot of questions from our users regarding which is the best OAuth 2.0 client SDK in Java, Node.js or .NET.
 Here we are going to answer the questions based on our best knowledge.